 The owner or operator of a plant shall maintain particulate matter control of the plant premises, and plant owned, leased or controlled access roads, by paving, application of asphalt, chemical dust suppressants or other suitable dust control measures.
 Good operating practices shall be implemented and when necessary particulate matter suppressants shall be applied in relation to stockpiling and general material handling to minimize particulate matter generation and atmospheric entrainment.
+[45CSR§7-5.2]

 At such reasonable times as the Director may designate, the operator of any manufacturing process source operation may be required to conduct or have conducted stack tests to determine the particulate matter loading in exhaust gases.
 Such tests shall be conducted in such manner as the Director may specify and be filed on forms and in a manner acceptable to the Director.
 The Director, or his duly authorized representative, may at his option witness or conduct such stack tests.
 Should the Director exercise his option to conduct such tests, the operator will provide all the necessary sampling connections and sampling ports to be located in such manner as the Director may require, power for test equipment, and the required safety equipment such as scaffolding, railings and ladders to comply with generally accepted good safety practices.
+[45CSR§7-8.1]

 The Director, or his duly authorized representative, may conduct such other tests as he or she may deem necessary to evaluate air pollution emissions.
+[45CSR§7-8.2]

-[45CSR13, R13-0401, B.6; R13-1047, B.4; R13-1455, B.5; R13-1694, B.5; R13-1782, B.6; R13-1798, B.6; R13-2037, B.5; R13-2246, B.2; R13-3334, 4.1.28; R13-3534, 4.1.24]
+[45CSR13, R13-0401, B.6; R13-1047, B.4; R13-1455, B.5; R13-1694, B.5; R13-1782, B.6; R13-1798, B.6; R13-2037, B.5; R13-2246, B.2; R13-3334, 4.1.2; R13-3534, 4.1.2; R13-3651, 4.1.2]

 3.1.11.
-The pertinent sections of 45CSR13 applicable to this facility include, but are not limited to, the following: §45-13-6.1 at reasonable times to be determined by the Director thereafter, appropriate tests consisting of visual determinations or conventional in-stack measurements or such other tests the Director may specify shall be conducted to determine compliance.
+The pertinent sections of 45CSR13 applicable to this facility include, but are not limited to, the following: §45-13-6.1

+At the time a stationary source is alleged to be in compliance with an applicable emission standard and at reasonable times to be determined by the Director thereafter, appropriate tests consisting of visual determinations or conventional in-stack measurements or such other tests the Director may specify shall be conducted to determine compliance.